 Beanfeast, the dam of Abundance, was a bay mare bred in England in 1887 and had been a fair performer on the Turf in England winning the Liverpool Juvenile Plate, the Monument Stakes at Yarmouth, and the Chaplin Nursery at Lincoln.
 She had been one of the mares selected in England for the Broken Hill silver king, Mr W. R. Wilson, by Mr J. Eden Savill and she had joined the St Albans Stud in 1890.
 Plebeian, her sire, was only ever heard of once when he won the 1874 Middle-Park Plate.
-As with Amato which won the English Derby in 1838, it was the only race in which he ever ran.
+As with Amato who won the English Derby in 1838, it was the only race in which he ever ran.
 Plebeian’s stock was mostly undistinguished on the racecourse, but after he died in 1893, some of the mares he left behind – such as Isabel and Match Girl, respectively the dams of St Frusquin and Matchbox, proved their worth.
 St Frusquin was Persimmon’s great rival during that 1896 classic season in England, and later became a champion sire; while Matchbox was sold to the Hungarians for some 15,000 guineas.
 W. R. Wilson never saw any of Beanfeast’s progeny race and the mare was sold out of the St Albans Stud in the celebrated lottery of October 1895 with a filly foal-at-foot, subsequently named Passover.